zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

      }
 </style>

-Most **IT transformations** involve an immense, multi-year, multi-million-dollar project.
-Contrary to continuous improvements, IT transformation projects frequently aim to create significant organizational changes, such as creating a single IT platform after merging dozens of companies.
-Due to their size, IT transformation projects belong to the **category of mega projects.** They can benefit from lessons that other mega projects have learned.
+Most **IT transformations** are large, multi-year, multi-million-dollar efforts.
+Unlike incremental improvement work, they usually aim at significant organizational change, such as creating a shared platform after multiple mergers.
+Because of their scale, these efforts belong to the broader category of **mega-projects**, and they can benefit from lessons learned in other domains.

+This chapter matters to architects because large transformations are where architectural judgment is tested most severely.
+They combine technical complexity, organizational politics, financial risk, and human bias.
+If Grounded Architecture aims to keep architecture connected to real outcomes, then transformations are one of the clearest places to see whether that connection is strong enough.
+They are also where the other themes in this book converge most visibly: governance, decision-making, collaboration, strategic clarity, and execution under pressure.

-For practical strategies on how to navigate these challenges, **'How Big Things Get Done'** by Bent Flyvbjerg and Dan Gardner is an invaluable resource.
-This comprehensive exploration of large-scale projects not only identifies why they often fall short of expectations but also provides actionable steps to improve their success rates.
-Drawing from extensive research, real-world case studies, and psychological insights, the book offers a practical roadmap for better planning and execution, equipping people with the tools they need to succeed.
+For practical guidance on these challenges, **'How Big Things Get Done'** by Bent Flyvbjerg and Dan Gardner is an especially useful resource.
+It explains why large projects repeatedly fall short and offers concrete heuristics for improving planning and execution.

-Flyvbjerg and Gardner discuss how project planners and stakeholders are often **overly optimistic** or intentionally misrepresent facts to win approval, leading to budget overruns and delays.
-Large projects like airports, bridges, and Olympic infrastructure are notorious for going over budget and time, just like many IT projects.
-Flyvbjerg and Gardner explore how human psychology affects decision-making and project outcomes.
-They underscore the importance of fighting cognitive biases and fostering a culture of honesty and transparency in project planning, making it clear that these values are not just desirable, but necessary for successful project outcomes.

-The book is a treasure trove of examples from successful and failed projects across various industries, including technology, construction, and entertainment.
-Contrasting examples like the successful **Pixar movie-making process** with troubled infrastructure projects provides a comprehensive understanding of the factors that contribute to project success or failure, enlightening the reader and informing their future decisions.
+Flyvbjerg and Gardner show that project planners and stakeholders are often **overly optimistic** or strategically misleading when seeking approval.
+That pattern drives budget overruns, delays, and poor outcomes across infrastructure projects and IT transformations alike.
+Their work is especially valuable because it links project failure not only to technique, but also to human psychology and organizational behavior.

+The book draws on examples from technology, construction, entertainment, and infrastructure, making it easier to see the recurring patterns behind success and failure.

 <br>
 ## The Iron Law of Mega-Projects

-Flyvbjerg and Gardner define the iron law of mega-projects as follows: ***"Over budget, over time, under benefits, again and again."*** These words resonate with the **brutal reality** of mega-projects.
-Put simply, the typical project is one in which costs are underestimated and benefits are overestimated.
-Picture a big project that costs more than it was supposed to and delivers less than expected.
-Flyvbjerg and Gardner analyze famous examples, such as the **Sydney Opera House** ([ten years late and 1,357% over budget](https://en.wikipedia.org/wiki/Sydney_Opera_House#Completion_and_cost)) and the **Big Dig in Boston,** ([nine years late and 190% over budget](https://en.wikipedia.org/wiki/Big_Dig)) explaining why these problems are so widespread.
+Flyvbjerg and Gardner summarize the iron law of mega-projects as follows: ***"Over budget, over time, under benefits, again and again."*** In simple terms, costs are usually underestimated and benefits overestimated.
+They illustrate this pattern with famous examples such as the **Sydney Opera House** ([ten years late and 1,357% over budget](https://en.wikipedia.org/wiki/Sydney_Opera_House#Completion_and_cost)) and the **Big Dig in Boston** ([nine years late and 190% over budget](https://en.wikipedia.org/wiki/Big_Dig)).

 Here's what the data shows from their study of 16,000 such projects: